-This article looks at some of the science behind what the ancient Greek philosophers called Akrasia – the failure of will and self-control where we act against our better judgement – and shares some useful strategies that can help with Akrasia, promoting effective brain training.
+This article looks at some of the science behind what the ancient Greek philosophers called Akrasia – the failure of will and self-control where we act against our better judgement.
+The article shares some useful strategies that can help with Akrasia, promoting effective brain training.

 Akrasia – What Is It?

-Akrasia can be defined in terms of two problems according:
+Akrasia can be defined in terms of two distinct problems:

-- Procrastination – the irrational delay of tasks with immediate cost and delayed benefit (e.g. putting off your training today)
+- Procrastination – the irrational delaying of tasks with immediate cost but long-term benefit (e.g. putting off your training today).

-- Preproperation – the irrational not delaying of (overindulgence in) activities with immediate benefit and delayed cost (e.g. scrolling through your FB feed, rather than training this morning).
+- Preproperation – the irrational pursuit of activities with immediate benefit but long-term cost – i.e. instant gratification (e.g. scrolling through your FB feed, rather than training this morning).

 The Greek philosopher Socrates claimed a person never chooses to act poorly or against his better judgment.
 Actions that go against what we judge to right are only a product of being ignorant of facts or knowledge of what is best or good – in other words, Akrasia does not exist.
 “No one goes willingly towards the bad” says Socrates.
 The more knowledgeable and wise we are the better our outcomes.